Provincial & Territorial Developments

 The 2021 convention of the Union of BC Municipalities endorsed a resolution to ask the Province to draft and enact Right to Repair legislation

-British Columbia also mentioned its work to support for federal efforts, underway at that time, to develop a national strategy for supporting and reducing barriers to value retention processes including repair, refurbishment, and remanufacturing, in all sectors of the economy
+BC also mentioned its work to support for federal efforts to develop a national strategy for supporting and reducing barriers to value retention processes, including repair and refurbishment, in all sectors of the economy

 Manitoba